Apple News

 Support MacDailyNews at no extra cost to you by using this link to shop at Amazon.

-The post Apple Intelligence.
-Powered by Google™. appeared first on MacDailyNews.
+The post Watch: Apple CEO Tim Cook discusses Apple’s first 50 years appeared first on MacDailyNews.

 Please help support MacDailyNews — and enjoy subscriber-only articles, comments, chat, and more — by subscribing to our Substack: macdailynews.substack.com.
 Thank you!